 The Clough Center invites applications for appointment as a Clough Academic Law Fellow.
 These positions are open to Boston College Law Students of exceptional academic ability and accomplishment who are enrolled in any of the Law School’s degree programs.
 Incoming students in the JD and the LLM programs will be eligible for this award at the recommendation of the Admissions Committee or the Graduate Admissions Committee, as the case may be.
 All other law students should follow the application instructions in the Call for Application.

 Consistent with the Center’s mission to support students committed to service to others, the Clough Center will provide grants to Boston College first and second-year law students for uncompensated public interest work, in the United States or abroad, during the summer of 2014.

 Clough Public Interest grants cannot be held in conjunction with a Law School PILF grant.
 However, all positions that qualify for a PILF award through the Law School are eligible for this award with the exception of judicial internships, provided that the position allows the student to explore some relevant aspect of constitutional democracy.

-The Clough Center will award a limited number of ad hoc grants to faculty, undergraduate, and graduate students during the 2013-14 academic year to enable qualified scholars to travel and undertake work related to the Center’s mission.
+The Clough Center will award a limited number of ad hoc grants to faculty, undergraduate, and graduate students for travel during June 2014-May 2015 to enable qualified scholars to undertake work related to the Center’s mission.
 Such work includes travel for attendance at conferences, research, and other relevant endeavors.
 The award of travel grants is subject to available financial resources.

 Call for Applications